perama-v/archors/README.md

 A proof plus a block body allows isolated single block trace.
 That is, every EVM operation can be replayed and inspected - without needing the rest of the chain.
 Nodes can store subsets of the data and remain functional and trustless.

+## Research questions

+- Can you build a static data format for a sharded archive node?
+    - Yes, composed of proofs specified with ssz types with deduplicated contract code and trie nodes.
+- How much data needs to go over the wire to a peer who has a block with transactions, but wants to now run `debug_TraceTransaction` without trusting some authority?
+    - Maybe ~3MB on average
+- How big might an average sharded archive node need to be?
+    - Maybe 100GB

 ## Status